GoodforGod/testcontainers-extensions/mysql/README.md

 ## Annotation

-`@TestcontainersMysql` - allow **automatically start container** with specified image in different modes without the need to configure it.
+`@TestcontainersMySQL` - allow **automatically start container** with specified image in different modes without the need to configure it.

 Available containers modes: